kebaldwi/DNAC-TEMPLATES/LABS/LAB9-Rest-API-Orchestration/module2-hierarchy.md

       ![json](./images/Postman-Collection-Hierarchy.png?raw=true "Import JSON")
 2. To run the collection do the following:
    1. Ensure all the sub-components of the `Runner` are selected
-   2. On the right under data, click *select* to browse and select the CSV
+   2. On the right under data, click *select*
+   3. Browse and select the CSV using explorer
+   4. Click Open to select the file to be used
-   3. Click  the `Run DNA Center API LAP 100 - Build Hierarchy` button
+   5. Click  the `Run DNA Center API LAP 100 - Build Hierarchy` button
       ![json](./images/Postman-Collection-Hierarchy-Runner.png?raw=true "Import JSON")
-3. The following summary will slowly appear as the collection is processed
+3. Select `View Results` to view the following summary which will slowly appear as the collection is processed.
+Notice API are only run when they are required.
+You may view the pre and post script logic which causes this behaviour.
+Each iteration is a row of the CSV being processed.
    ![json](./images/Postman-Collection-Hierarchy-Summary.png?raw=true "Import JSON")

 ## Verifying Hierarchy Build